paulczar/paulczar.github.io-source/content/post/breadops-continous-delivery-of-fresh-baked-bread.md

 <!--more -->

 For a while it was tough going making bread all the time,  starters and doughs are fickle beasts and required constant care and feeding ( literally, you have to feed a sourdough starter at least twice a day ).
 After almost giving up several times I started to apply what I now know as _devops techniques_.
-Over that time I've iterated on my processes to come up with a process that is optimized for my time.
+Over time I worked to constantly improve my processes specifically optimizing for my time.
 I can even apply CAMS across it:

 ## Culture
 * Lactobacillus ...
 HAHAHAHA Bakers joke!